 Peace Bonds

-You can apply for a Peace Bond by contacting the police.
+A peace bond is issued by a judge in criminal court.
+You can apply for a peace bond by contacting the police.
 The officer you speak to will take a report which will be forwarded to Crown counsel and a hearing will be set if Crown counsel agrees that the matter should proceed.
-If Crown counsel does not agree, or the police will not forward the matter, you can apply for a Peace Bond yourself by laying an Information with a Justice of the Peace in Criminal Court.
-Peace Bonds expire after one year
+If Crown counsel does not agree, or the police will not forward the matter, you can apply for a peace bond yourself by laying an Information with a Justice of the Peace in Criminal Court.
+Peace bonds expire after one year

 Family Protection Orders